- SpaceX — also known as Space Exploration Technologies Corp. — was founded by Elon Musk in 2002.

 - SpaceX was the first privately funded company to create a liquid-propellant rocket capable of orbiting Earth.

 - It was also the first to successfully reuse an orbital rocket.

 In the early days of space travel, back in the early 1960s, there was one name synonymous with all American voyages into the great beyond.
 That name was NASA.
 Sixty years later, things have definitely changed quite significantly.
 Today, NASA has taken somewhat of a backseat to private American companies like Blue Origin, ULA, and — perhaps most prominently — SpaceX.

 Elon Musk and his aerospace manufacturing corporation SpaceX have been in existence since 2002, and in that 20-year stretch of time, they’ve managed to make quite the name for themselves.
-From the Falcon 1 all the way to the Falcon 9 and beyond, SpaceX and Elon Musk have completely changed the way the world sees space travel.
+From Falcon 1 all the way to Falcon 9 and beyond, SpaceX and Elon Musk have completely changed the way the world sees space travel.
 It’s no longer something reserved for institutions like NASA — Space is accessible to the ultra-wealthy, too.

 Take SpaceX’s Falcon 9, for example.
 The Falcon 9 launch vehicle epitomizes exactly what Elon Musk’s corporation is capable of, complete with its impressive specs and fascinating history.
 Let’s take a deeper look.